Blubberkins/COMP6080-Presto/README.md

 * When logged in, users should be presented with a dashboard that contains a button, only visible on the dashboard, called "New presentation".
 * When this button is pressed, a [modal](https://www.w3schools.com/w3css/w3css_modal.asp) appears, where a user can enter the name of a new presentation
-* This modal should contain a "Create" button, where when it is clicked, the modal disappears, a new presentation is created and appears on the dashboard.
+* This modal should contain a "Create" button for user to click and create presentation.
+The modal should disappear after user clicked "Create" button, a new presentation is created and appears on the dashboard.
 A default presentation contains a single empty slide (info on this later).

 #### 2.2.2.
 List of presentations on Dashboard